Betty-Blocks-Services/import-csv/README.md

 # Import CSV.

-This function can be used to import the contents of a CSV file into Betty Blocks.<br />
+This function can be used to import the contents of a CSV file into a Betty Blocks application.<br />
-You can map column names from the CSV to properties in your model.<br />
+You can map column names from the CSV to properties in your data model.<br />
 You can specify different CSV columns to database property mappings for new records or updated records.<br />
 With the deduplication option you can prevent duplicate records based on a column name of your CSV file with the unique value of the records.